henry-hartzler/henry-hartzler/README.md

 ![Software_Dev_Banner](https://user-images.githubusercontent.com/96813969/187098827-7a9d46a7-4437-4c64-b9cb-6ea7a91c986d.png)
 ## Hey there!
 I'm Henry, a Software Developer :computer:

-🌱 I’m currently learning Bootstrap, React, React Native, Node.js, and MongoDB through Nucamp Coding Bootcamp's Full Stack Web + Mobile Development Program.
+🌱 I’m currently learning Bootstrap, React, Node.js, and MongoDB through Nucamp Coding Bootcamp's Full Stack Web + Mobile Development Program.

 🔭 I’m developing on a learning management system app that will reinforce positive behaviors and expectations for educators in the classroom.